sebastiangraf/docker-mailman3/README.md

     john.doe@example.org:{PLAIN}password123
     admin@example.org:{SHA256-CRYPT}$5$ojXGqoxOAygN91er$VQD/8dDyCYOaLl2yLJlRFXgl.NSrB3seZGXBRMdZAr6

-To get the hash values, you can either install dovecot locally or use lxc-attach to attach to the running container and run `doveadm pw -s <scheme-name>` inside.
+To get the hash values, you can either install dovecot locally or use `docker exec -it dockermail bash` to attach to the running container and run `doveadm pw -s <scheme-name>` inside.

+4) Change the hostname in file `/opt/dockermail/settings/myhostname` to the correct fully qualified domain of your server.

-4) Build container
+5) Build container

     make

-5) Run container and map ports 25 and 143 from the host to the container.
+6) Run container and map ports 25 and 143 from the host to the container.
    To store your mail outside the container, map `/opt/dockermail/vmail/` to a directory on your host.
 (This is recommended, otherwise you have to remember to backup your mail when you want to restart the container)

    `docker run -d -p 25:25 -p 587:587 -p 143:143 -v /opt/dockermail/settings:/mail_settings -v /opt/dockermail/vmail:/vmail dovecot_made_special/2.1.7`

-6) Enjoy.
+7) Enjoy.

 Known issues / Todo / Wishlist
 ==============================
-- HELO isn't set correctly, which can lead to problems with outgoing mail on some servers

 - It would be nice to have a way of catching mail to all subdomains.